MKFirmware/MarlinKimbra/Documentation/GCodes.md

 *  M165 - Set the proportions for a mixing extruder.
 Use parameters ABCDHI to set the mixing factors.
 Requires COLOR_MIXING_EXTRUDER.
 *  M190 - S[xxx] Wait for bed current temp to reach target temp.
 Waits only when heating
         - R[xxx] Wait for bed current temp to reach target temp.
 Waits when heating and cooling
+*  M191 - Sxxx Wait for chamber current temp to reach target temp.
+Waits only when heating
+*         Rxxx Wait for chamber current temp to reach target temp.
+Waits when heating and cooling
+*  M192 - Sxxx Wait for cooler current temp to reach target temp.
+Waits only when heating
+*         Rxxx Wait for cooler current temp to reach target temp.
+Waits when heating and cooling
 *  M200 - D[millimeters]- set filament diameter and set E axis units to cubic millimeters (use S0 to set back to millimeters).
 *  M201 - Set max acceleration in units/s^2 for print moves (M201 X1000 Y1000 Z1000 E0 S1000 E1 S1000 E2 S1000 E3 S1000) in mm/sec^2
 *  M203 - Set maximum feedrate that your machine can sustain (M203 X200 Y200 Z300 E0 S1000 E1 S1000 E2 S1000 E3 S1000) in mm/sec